raspberrypilearning/sleep-tracker/en/step_5.md

 ### Re-using code

-We can reuse the animation code.
+You can reuse the animation code.

 --- task ---